Farms and other agricultural water users ensure the availability of fresh, locally produced food to both rural and urban communities.

 Irrigated agriculture is the backbone of Oregon’s economy, supporting a variety of high value crops sold globally.

 Agricultural water suppliers are on the forefront of conservation and are always seeking innovative ways to stretch our resources.

-Registration, agenda, and other information should be available in early Fall 2016.
+Registration, agenda, and other information is now available.

 OWRC Board of Directors Meeting.
 Open to OWRC members with advance RSVP.

 To make hotel reservations please call: 503-255-8600 or click here to make reservations online in the OWRC Room Block.

 Call the OWRC office for more details or to sign up!

 Join SDAO Consulting Services Administrator George Dunkel in a lively discussion about the roles and responsibilities of special district board members.
 Topics will include public meetings, government ethics, board member decorum and conduct, and indemnity and protections.
 Presentation will include discussion on how board actions and decisions impact the organization and community.
 Time:10am-2pm.
 Cost: Free for OWRC members. $50 for non-OWRC members.